optama/awmodoro/README.md

 	height			Height of widget

 ###Note
-If you prefer indivisible sessions (no ability to pause) instead of pomodoro.toggle use pomodoro.begin and override mouse button 1 something else but toggle/pause.
+If you prefer indivisible sessions (no ability to pause) then instead of pomodoro.toggle use pomodoro.begin and override mouse button 1 to something else but toggle/pause.